 A CIO helps connect IT to business, and studies have shown that there is a correlation between women in leadership positions and higher financial performance and company productivity.

 It is also in the role of a CIO to be inventive.
 However, innovative change is less likely to come from a group with a homogenous knowledge base.
 According to a study done by NCWIT, having a leader diverse to the employee group will create discussions and lead to a broader mindset and new ways of thinking.

 According to a study by Equilar, having a female CEO brings more women into the boardroom.
-But seeing as the percentage of female CIOs are higher than the percentage of female CEOs, there are plenty of more reasons for this increase.
+But seeing as the percentage of female CIOs is higher than the percentage of female CEOs, there are plenty of more reasons for this increase.

-Mainly the explanation can be that within the tech industry there has been an empowerment focus lately, trying to get women to feel included in a previously male dominated business.
+Mainly the explanation can be that within the tech industry there has been an empowerment focus lately, trying to get women to feel included in a previously male-dominated business.